VEZY/PlantGeom.jl/docs/src/build_and_simulate_3d_plants/reconstruct_from_mtg/amap_conventions_reference.md

 ## 7. Order-Based Defaults and Overrides

+This section is useful when you do not have a complete measured angle set and want to inject branch-order rules in a controlled way.

 When `auto_compute_branching_order=true` and no numeric order exists in `order_attribute`, PlantGeom computes `branching_order!` automatically.

 Then for each node: